 Huh.
 Well, that's...awkward.

 This provoked no small amount of disappointment in me (NOOOOO!
 MY ORIGINAL IDEAAAAA!!!) as well as a mini-crisis of conscience.
 Because my inspirations for the story, and my research into its plot points, were exactly as I said.

 But, on the other hand...I do read XKCD on occasion.
 And this strip tracks the plot of the story pretty closely.
 While I had no specific recollection of reading this particular strip, it seems very likely to me that it influenced me when I wrote the story, at least at a subconscious level.
 Which raises the question: is it possible to be a plagiarist without intending to be one?

 I've served as a reviewer of other people's stories at a couple of sites, and I occasionally run across examples of plot points or even character names which I've run into previously in mass-market fiction.
-I'm not talking about Tolkein pastiches, so much, and more about referring to your main character as "the Bloodless," or the like.
+I'm not talking about Tolkein pastiches, so much; I'm referring more to things like referring to your main character as "the Bloodless," ala Patrick Rothfuss.
 And researching the issue, I discovered it happens to professional authors fairly frequently--and that some of them go so far as to avoid reading within their genre for fear of "idea contamination."